alonsoJASL/cemrgapp-web-src/content/authors/alee/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'alonso.jasl@gmail.com'
+email: ''

-# Highlight the author in author lists? (true/false)
-highlight_name: false

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Developers
-  # - Researchers
 ---

-José Alonso Solis-Lemus is a post-doctoral research associate at King's College London, at the  **Cardiac Electro-Mechanics Research Group** (CEMRG).
-His research interests include image analysis, computer vision and software development.
-He is one of the lead developers of [CemrgApp](https://www.cemrgapp.com).
+Orod Razeghi is a professor of artificial intelligence at the Stanford AI Lab.
+His research interests include distributed robotics, mobile computing and programmable matter.
+He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
+Proin eget egestas augue.
+Praesent ut sem nec arcu pellentesque aliquet.
+Duis dapibus diam vel metus tempus vulputate.